 If you got here via one of our email links, please excuse the repetition — we wanted to make sure that everyone saw the lead-in words.
 For those of you in or near the growing city of Lynchburg, Virginia, Kenny Rowlett at Liberty University has put together a robust Civil War Round Table with an […]

-We had a beautiful day for our Yellow Ribbon Tour on April 14th.
+We had a beautiful day for our Yellow Ribbon Tour on April the 14th.
 Here’s a few photos shared with us by Nancy Mendonca.
-(Click on any photo to start a slideshow.)
+(Click on any photo to start a slideshow.

 Just finished General Stan McChrystal’s book “My Share of the Task.”
 It is truly in the literary fashion of Grant’s Memoirs; but, provides great insight into both the wars he commanded in or led by using examples from the Civil War and other great history classics to give context and interpretation.
 If you haven’t read the […]

 About two years ago, BGES member Joe Heiberger told me of an interesting organization he was volunteering with.
 It had restored a 19th century coaching inn – a stagecoach-era hotel for man and beast – and was now involved in commissioning and erecting an equestrian statue of its hometown general, William Starke Rosecrans.
 Sunbury, Ohio, […]

 In this season of giving thanks, we’re grateful for our members!
 BGES may be a small organization, but our members’ generous support allows us to go beyond our battlefield tours and make even more of a difference in preserving America’s rich heritage.

 One of the most famous ideas in history – “We hold these truths to be self-evident that all men are created equal, that they are endowed by their Creator with certain unalienable rights” – begins the preamble of the Declaration of Independence, adopted by the Continental Congress on July 4, 1776.
 This idea informs all […]